The Museum presents a wide array of educational programs for adult audiences.

 Monthly free lunchtime talks led by SPY Executive Director Chris Costa and a rotating member of the Museum’s advisory board focus on the latest in intelligence news.

-A gift of $15,000 to our education programs can support 12 Spy with a Brown Bag Lunch programs.
+A gift of $5,000 to our education programs can support one Spy Chat program.

 Spy Seminar Series